 It's back-to-school time, and with that comes feelings of getting back into a routine and leaving behind the relaxed vibe that summer brings.
-I don't know about you, but no matter how far removed I am from traditional schooling, I still feel a small sense of excitement when Labor Day rolls around.
+I don't know about you, but no matter how far removed I am from my school, I still feel a small sense of excitement when Labor Day rolls around.

-Keep a notebook in your purse/car so whenever a meal idea or craving strikes, you can write it down.
-Most weeks, I already have a general idea of what I want to make by the time I sit down to actually make a plan, which is really helpful.
-Sometimes I'll need to browse recipes or find the cookbook I need later, but at least it's a start.
+Keep a notebook in your purse or car so whenever a meal idea or craving strikes, you can write it down.
+You can also use the notes app on your phone to do this (but I'm a sucker for pen and paper).
+If you already have a general idea of what you want to make by the time you sit down to write out a plan, I would consider this a win.
+You will probably still need to browse recipes or thumb through some cookbooks but at least it's a start.

-If you're a coupon-user, keep those tucked inside your notebook so you can factor those into your plan as well (and never forget them at home again - unless you forget your notebook too, then you're just out of luck).
+If you are a coupon-user, keep those tucked inside your notebook so you can factor them into your plan as well (and never forget them at home again - unless you forget your notebook too, then you're just out of luck).
 I get a great mini-magazine from the grocery store I visit regularly.
 They include coupons catered to my purchasing history so it's a win-win and also serves as some extra inspiration for meal ideas.

 Make a List

-It doesn't matter if you use a pretty template, scrap paper, or even a napkin for all I care, a list is just an all-around great idea.
-Making a list helps ensure that you don't forget any necessary ingredients or just wing it and grab whatever looks good in the moment.
+It all comes down to the list, doesn't it?
+The beauty of it is, you can use a pretty template, scrap paper, or even a cocktail napkin.
+Whatever the case, a list is just an all-around great idea because it helps ensure that you don't forget any necessary ingredients or just wing it and grab whatever looks good in the moment.

 Start by listing everything you need and then take inventory of your kitchen and cross off any items you already have.
-This will help you cut down on food waste since you are buying only what you need, and can help you maintain that weekly food budget.
+This will help you cut down on food waste since you are buying only what you need.
+It can also help you stay on track with a weekly food budget.

 Leave Room for Flexibility